NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 		<Label text=“hi from home”/>
 	</Page>

-### Step #1 - OnLoaded page events
+### Step #1 - onLoaded page events

 With our home view now in place let’s turn our attention back to the ‘SplashScreen.xml’ that we built in the first lab.

-Let’s setup our scenario.
-Today it’s not uncommon to use a SplashScreen to start loading app information that might be used on your home screen.
-For our purposes here, we can just simulate it with a simple ‘setTimeout()’.
+Let’s setup the scenario.
+Today it’s not uncommon to use a SplashScreen to start loading app information that might be used later in your app.
+For our purposes here we’re going to fake it.
+To simulate some kind of load we’re going to call ‘setTimeout()’ to create a delay.
 Something like such:

 	//Pretending we’re calling some awesome service.
 	setTimeout(function () {